Reference: Configuration Keys

 • One of: mcp_command, mcp_ws, mcp_sse, or mcp_shttp.

-• sandbox: Optional wrapper for mcp_command to isolate the server.
+• sandbox: Optional wrapper command to isolate mcp_command servers.

 • roots: Optional list of root objects for file access (each with uri and optional name).